ohioCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 OhioCourtRecords.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on OhioCourtRecords.us are subject to the Terms of Service and Privacy Notice.

-What is a Tort Case, and What does it Involve in Ohio?
+What is a Tort Case, and What Does It Involve in Ohio?

-- The name of the person involved in the record, unless said person is a juvenile
+• The name of the person involved in the record, unless said person is a juvenile

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state in which the person resides or was accused.

 What is Ohio Tort Law?

 According to the Ohio 2315.18 tort law is an authoritative guide for compensatory damages in tort actions.
-A tort action is a civil lawsuit for damages or loss to person or property, and it does not involve cases such as civil action for damages for breach of contract.
+A tort action is a civil lawsuit for damages or loss to a person or property, and it does not involve cases such as civil action for damages for breach of contract.

 What Kinds of Cases are Covered by Tort Law in Ohio?

-- Economic Loss: This type of claim deals with expenditure following an injury or loss of property.
+• Economic Loss: This type of claim deals with expenditure following an injury or loss of property.

-- Non-Economic Loss: Addresses pain and suffering from non-pecuniary harm which may include care, assistance, companionship, protection, counsel, education as well as some other non-physical losses.
+• Non-Economic Loss: Addresses pain and suffering from non-pecuniary harm which may include care, assistance, companionship, protection, counsel, education as well as some other non-physical losses.

 What are the Differences Between Criminal Law and Tort Law in Ohio?

-Tort laws are treated in a Court of Claims, and they involve personal or property injuries sustained from intentional or unintentional actions.
+Tort laws are generally treated in a Court of Claims, and they typically involve personal or property injuries sustained from intentional or unintentional actions.
 Criminal law, on the other hand, is concerned with wrongful acts against the state.
 According to the Ohio law, these types of offenses are identified as crimes and offenders are prosecuted by the state or federal government.
 Tort cases involve compensatory damages, unlike criminal cases that involve stiff penalties or jail time.

 What is the Purpose of Tort Law in Ohio?

-In Ohio, the significance of tort laws is to provide compensation for individuals who have suffered injuries.
+In Ohio, the significance of tort laws is to generally provide compensation for individuals who have suffered injuries.
 Hence, it permits the court to assess grounds for compensation for an individual who has been wronged or injured by the negligent or careless acts of another person.

 What is a Tort Claim in Ohio?

-Tort claims refer to the assertion of rights for harm or damages by the victim of an unlawful act resulting in emotional, physical, financial, and psychological injuries.
+Tort claims generally refer to the assertion of rights for harm or damages by the victim of an unlawful act resulting in emotional, physical, financial, and psychological injuries.
 According to Ohio Codes, individuals can make intentional tort claims.

 How Do You File a Tort Claim in Ohio?